 Some people eat to live.
 Others live to eat.
 I travel to eat.
 And live to travel.
 I choose most of the places I travel based on the food.
-And, I even make sure to book my accommodation based on how close it is to the best food.
 As a result, I’ve had some incredible food on my travels.
 Food that’s definitely worth buying a plane ticket (or even walking) for.
+But, of course, the easiest way to travel around the world is to go around the world on a cruise.
 Here’s some of the food around the world that I think is worth traveling for.

 Food Around The World: The Best Foods To Travel For

 1. Grilled Calamari-Otres Beach, Cambodia

 Some of the best calamari I’ve ever had was on Otres Beach, Cambodia.
 A woman was walking down the beach with an entire grill and all the makings for this meal on her shoulders.
 She basted the calamari with a special sauce, and grilled it right in front of me.
 Ten skewers for $3 USD.
 Enjoy it with a squeeze of lime, the fiery pepper, and spicy sweet chile sauce.
 This will be a beach food meal to remember.

 2. Bun Thit Nuong Cha Gio At Chi Thong-Saigon, Vietnam

 The best Bun Thit Nuong I’ve eaten was at Chi Thong in Saigon, Vietnam.
 Crispy pork spring rolls that beat any spring roll you’ve ever had, smoky grilled pork, fresh mint and basil, tart and sweet pickled carrots, roasted peanuts, rice noodles, pungent fish sauce, and spicy chili sauce.
 You won’t be disappointed.